 - Moist towelettes, garbage bags, and plastic ties for personal sanitation

 - A first-aid kit

 Resident advisors, professional live-in Housing & Residence Life staff, and facility employees, guided by Division of Student Affairs administrators, all have protocols in place for emergency events such as severe weather, fires, and illness outbreaks.
 To aid these protocols, students are asked to follow three simple steps in the initial stages of an emergency:

 - Stop––Remain calm and try to help others remain calm.
 Panic will not help people respond in a constructive and safe manner.

 - Look––Be aware of your environment.
 Respond to any threats that are immediately apparent.
 This may require activating a fire alarm, evacuating a building, taking cover, or placing yourself in a secure location.

 - Listen––Follow the directions of university officials, including faculty, staff, and Virginia Tech police.
 Consult the Virginia Tech weather and emergency line at 540-231-6668.
 If possible, you should also consult the campus television station (VTTV channels 33 and 15) or the campus radio station (WUVT 90.7 FM/WVTF 89.1 FM).
-Check the Virginia Tech website or the Division of Student Affairs websitefor information regarding dining, academic, or door lock schedule changes.
+Check the Virginia Tech website or the Student Affairs website for information regarding dining, academic, or door lock schedule changes.
 Once you determine what is happening and are safe in your location, call to alert loved ones that you are safe.
 Be sure to keep calls as short as possible to leave cell phone and land lines open for other students and emergency workers.

 Virginia Tech is generally a safe and friendly environment, but no community is exempt from crisis situations that may threaten the wellbeing of residents or their living and work places.
 Human safety is the focus of our emergency planning efforts and together we can respond to crises effectively and in the best interest of all residents.